If you receive a Claim Form from a County Court through the post you need to respond rapidly.

 NB This is not a reason to pay up and keep quiet if you have good grounds for disputing the debt.
-If you defend the case and lose, you still have the option then of paying the money in full within 30 days and the CCJ will then be removed from your record.
+If you defend the case and lose, you still have the option of paying the money in full within a month and the CCJ will then be removed from your record.

 Here you need to complete the Admission Form (N9A):

-- the box which says How much of the claim do you admit,
+- the box that says How much of the claim do you admit,

 - Section 1 Personal details